 Destination Change Comparison

-If the source for a given ETL process doesn’t support source change detection, you can fall back to a source-to-destination comparison to determine which data should be inserted or updated.
+If the source for a given data load process doesn’t support source change detection, you can fall back to a source-to-destination comparison to determine which data should be inserted or updated.
 This method of change detection requires a row-by-row analysis to differentiate unchanged data from that which has recently been created or modified.
 Because of this, you’ll not see the same level of performance as with source change detection.
 To make this work, all the data (or at least the entire period of data that you care about monitoring for changes) must be brought into the ETL pipeline for comparison.

 Although it doesn’t perform as well as source-side change detection, using this comparison method has the fewest technical assumptions.
 It can be used with most any structured data source, including text files, XML, API result sets, and other non-relational structures.